-- a.
-This rule permits the district to enter into a requirements contract, win which the vendor agrees to provide specified goods and services over the term of the contract at the bid price or discount rate.
+- 1. This rule permits the district to enter into requirements contracts, in which the vendor agrees to provide specified goods and services over the term of the contract at the bid price or discount rate.
 A requirements contract is useful when the purchase of the goods or services are routine and repetitive.
-For examples, school, office, custodial and facilities maintenance supplies are customarily purchased through requirements contracts. - Requirements contracts are a common method of minimizing paperwork, achieving continuity of product, securing a source of supply, reducing inventory, obtaining volume discounts, standardizing usage among schools and departments and reducing lead time for ordering. - c.
-The district establishes a requirements contract as a result of open competitive bidding or RFP processes, unless otherwise permitted under the public contracting code. - d.
-The district limits the term of a requirements contract, including all renewal options, to a maximum of five years before competitive rebidding must be done, unless otherwise permitted under the public contracting code. - e.
+For example, school, office, custodial and facilities maintenance supplies are customarily purchased through requirements contracts. - 2.
+Requirements contracts are a common method of minimizing paperwork, achieving continuity of product, securing a source of supply, reducing inventory, obtaining volume discounts, standardizing usage among schools and departments and reducing lead time for ordering. - 3.
+The district establishes requirements contracts as a result of open competitive bidding or RFP processes, unless otherwise permitted under the public contracting code. - 4.
+The district limits the term of requirements contracts, including all renewal options, to a maximum of five years before competitive rebidding must be done, unless otherwise permitted under the public contracting code. - 5.
 The district may use the requirements contracts established by other public agencies, subject to certain conditions of state law, Board policy and administrative regulation.